watir/watirbook/link.md

     browser.div(:id, "two").link(:index, 1).click

-This time we said to Watir that we want it to click the first link in a specific div.
+This time we told Watir that we want it to click the first link in a specific div.

-There are endless options how to click an element on a page, and this book will try to teach you all of them.
+There are endless options how to click on an element on a page, and this book will try to teach you all of them.

 ### More nesting